MiguelElGallo/SnowCLI/README_Notebooks.md

 ## Results

-[Action Pipeline](.github/workflows/deploy_notebook_dev.yml) will be triggered whenever your commit to merge.
-Merge any changes and you will see the pipe running.
+[Action Pipeline](.github/workflows/deploy_notebook_dev.yml) will be triggered whenever your commit to to DEV or merge any changes.

 ## Reasoning